raymerta/battleship/README.md

 ## important

+- send user name to server
 - reject similar name in same server
+- specify map size in new game
+- get list of player
+- notification for game starting
+- notification for player joining
+- notification for player turn
 - handle URL hijacking

 ## nice to have

-- dynamic server name from server
+- [index] dynamic server name from server
+- [session] dynamic game session name

 # Requirements
 - User starts the application, and can select what game server to join